 I believe Oxygen will be around for many, many years to come, so if your website is built on it.
 Or, if you plan to build your website using Oxygen, stick with your plan and don’t be influenced by irrationality.

-My future plans as an Oxygen user
+My plans as an Oxygen user and content creator

 My plans as an Oxygen Builder user, advocator, and content creator have not changed.